Anupam-USP/ML-Projects/README.md

 youtube/google like recommendation system (Though with some constraints)
 5. [Movie review sentiment analysis](Movie%20review/): Analysis of the sentiments in movie review with Naive bayes classifier and nltk toolkit.
+6. [Color Extraction](Color%20Extraction/): Extracting dominant colors from the given image using k-Means clustering.

 #### About Me:
 You can follow me for projects on